North-Sea-Transition-Authority/energy-pathfinder/README.md

 Add the debug profile to enable hibernate SQL and descriptor output.
 You can look in the `application-debug.properties` file to enable other debug properties if requried.

 No environment variables need to be added when enabling the debug profile.

+##### Energy Portal Accounts Service (`use-epas`)

+To integrate with the Energy Portal Accounts Service you need to add the `use-epas` profile and set the following environment variables.
+This is locally and on deployed environments:
+- `EPAS_LOGIN_URL`: The url to the `EPAS_REDIRECT` Fox module
+- `EPAS_LOGOUT_URL`: The logout url of the new IDP
+- `EPAS_REGISTRATION_URL`: The registration URL of the new IDP

+Note: To run pathfinder locally requires an updated by the EPAS team to not have a locally running Fox engine.
+This will be done shortly.
+If required speak to the Venn team.

 #### Create the Flyway user